Best CD Rates for December 2024

 Find the highest CD rates available today in our guide.

 Savings rates on high-yield savings accounts and CDs began rising in March 2022, when the Fed started hiking interest rates in an attempt to combat high inflation.
-But as inflation slowed and the central bank paused its rate-hiking campaign, rates on savings accounts began to slip, and they fell even further when the Fed finally cut rates at its September meeting.
+But as inflation slowed and the central bank paused its rate-hiking campaign, rates on savings accounts began to slip, and they fell even further when the Fed finally cut rates for a second time at its November meeting.

 However, many top-earning accounts still offer solid APYs.
 So if you act fast, you can invest your cash in a CD with a high rate of return.
-More rate cuts are expected later this year and throughout 2025, so opting for a longer-term CD could be a smart move.
+More rate cuts are expected throughout 2025, so opting for a longer-term CD could be a smart move.
 Just be sure you won't need to access your cash until the CD matures.

 Here are some of the best CD rates available now, sorted by term length.
 Plus use our tool, in partnership with Bankrate, which automatically updates the rates ensuring you get the most up-to-date CD rates available.